paulchoix/wp-starter/README.md

 After installation, use the search and replace function (case sensitive) to change the following:

 - starter-theme -> your theme's text domain (hyphens only)
-- STARTER_THEME -> your theme's name in uppercase with underscores and hyphens
+- STARTER_THEME -> your theme's name in uppercase with underscores and hyphens // [TODO] Only used for constants, switch to class encapsulation
 - starter_theme -> your theme's name in lowercase with underscores and hyphens
 - Starter Theme -> your theme's name
-- StarterTheme -> your theme's namespace
+- Starter_Theme -> your theme's namespace

 You will also find starter examples in the <code>settings.php</code> file.
 Delete or replace them as needed.